 Wood smoke contains thousands of chemicals, including known irritants, carcinogens, suspected carcinogens, mutagens, teratogens (substances that are linked to birth defects) and metals, as well as toxic and irritant gases such as carbon monoxide, nitrogen oxides and sulfur dioxides.
 The following is a brief overview of only some of the health-damaging toxins in wood smoke.

-benzo(a)pyrene.
-It as one of twelve “Level 1 Compounds” under the US-Canada Binational Toxics Strategy.
+The PAH benzo(a)pyrene, which is in wood smoke, as one of twelve “Level 1 Compounds” under the US-Canada Binational Toxics Strategy.
 Once emitted, benzo(a)pyrene can travel as much as 1,000 km, and once deposited, it can remain in bodies of water and on land for several years before degrading.

 found that benzo(a)pyrene levels were highest in “peripheral areas” where the major source of pollution was residential wood burning, rather than vehicles.
 The exception to these findings was in urban Milan, in an area where emissions were found to largely come from wood-burning pizzerias as well as cars.

 PAHs such as benzo(a)pyrene are also in tobacco smoke, and their role in promoting cancer in smokers has been widely studied.
 You would 27,333 cigarettes to emit as much benzo(a)pyrene as burning one kilogram (2.2 lbs) of wood.

 Benzo(a)pyrene has also to cause breast tumors in rodents, and laboratory research and epidemiological studies have provided further evidence of its role in promoting human breast cancer. also suggests that it promotes cancer metastasis in those who have breast cancer.
 Women who have detectable PAH-DNA adducts to have an increased risk of hormone receptor-positive breast cancer.
 (A DNA adduct is a segment of DNA bound to a cancer-causing chemical.)